Heimdal pulls CO2 and cement-making materials out of seawater using renewable energy – TechCrunch

 Terraformation is a big proponent of solar desalination, and Heimdal fits right into that equation; the two are working on an official partnership that should be announced shortly.
 Meanwhile a carbon-negative source for limestone is something cement makers will buy every gram of in their efforts to decarbonize.

-Wong points out that the primary cost of Heimdal’s business, beyond the initial ones of buying tanks, pumps, and so on, is that of solar energy.
+Wong points out that the primary cost of Heimdal’s business, beyond the initial ones of buying tanks, pumps and so on, is that of solar energy.
 That’s been trending downwards for years and with huge sums being invested regularly there’s no reason to think that the cost won’t continue to drop.
-And profit per ton of CO2 captured — already around 75 percent of over $500-$600 in revenue — could also grow with scale and efficiency.
+And profit per ton of CO2 captured — already around 75% of over $500-$600 in revenue — could also grow with scale and efficiency.

 Millar said that the price of their limestone is, when government incentives and subsidies are included, already at price parity with industry norms.
 But as energy costs drop and scales rise, the ratio will grow more attractive.
 It’s also nice that their product is indistinguishable from “natural” limestone.
 “We don’t require any retrofitting for the concrete providers — they just buy our synthetic calcium carbonate rather than buy it from mining companies,” he explained.

 All in all it seems to make for a promising investment, and though Heimdal has not yet made its public debut (that would be forthcoming at Y Combinator’s Summer 2021 Demo Day) it has attracted a $6.4 million seed round.
-The participating investors are Liquid2 Ventures, Apollo Projects, Soma Capital, Marc Benioff, Broom Ventures, Metaplanet, Cathexis Ventures, and as mentioned above, Yishan Wong.
+The participating investors are Liquid2 Ventures, Apollo Projects, Soma Capital, Marc Benioff, Broom Ventures, Metaplanet, Cathexis Ventures and, as mentioned above, Yishan Wong.

 Heimdal has already signed LOIs with several large cement and glass manufacturers, and is planning its first pilot facility at a U.S. desalination plant.
 After providing test products to its partners on the scale of tens of tons, they plan to enter commercial production in 2023.